EvaFrossard/EvaFrossard.github.io/index.md

-### Before any pice of advice, how do we define a decline ?
+### Before any piece of advice, how do we define a decline ?

 **You feel like your viewership is going down and your stats are struggling ?** We know how painful that can be when you're trying to be on your A-game and you're putting all of your time and energy into your channel.
 Let's keep it real, there are very few chances you're actively losing subscribers (or maybe you actually did fumble, you can go check out our bad buzz section ;)).
 If you're not in the middle of a controversy and cancel culture hasn't got the best of you, chances are you are just experiencing a decline.
 In most cases, your situation will fix by itself.
 However, if this has been going on for more than a month, maybe you should check out our analytical tool !